 For example, Week 1 features a lesson that includes use of the Bible Character card for Joseph and Potiphar, the Picture Activity “Joseph is Sold Into Slavery”, and Teach Your Children: “Are You Ever Jealous?
 Joseph’s Brothers Were”.

-Here are the West Brooke Curriculum books for third grade, including the Usborne Encyclopedia of Science, Modern Day Phonics, Sequential Spelling
+Here are the West Brooke Curriculum books for third grade, including the Usborne Encyclopedia of Science, Modern Day Phonics, Sequential Spelling, and Draw Write Now Book 6.

 With West Brooke, you can choose your own math program.
 I decided to go with A+ TutorSoft Math and use the 3rd grade computer program along with the downloadable curriculum and workbook I got from Currclick.